MerginMaps/mobile/INSTALL.md

 - install all on device
 - set in Qt Creator

-Now you can create a build
+Now you can create a build (either on commmand line or by setting these variables in Qt Creator)

 ```
   cmake \